Pro/dkim-exchange/README.md

 ## Supported versions

-This Transport Agent is fully tested under Exchange 2010 SP3.
+This Transport Agent is fully tested under Exchange 2010 SP3 with Windows Server 2008 R2.

 If it's running on other version not mentioned here, please notify me, so I can update it here.